James Webb Space Telescope: First full-color images

 On 14 July 2022, NASA presented images of Jupiter and related areas by the JWST, including infrared views.

-In a preprint released around the same time, NASA, ESA and CSA scientists stated that "the science performance of JWST is better than expected".
-The document stated that during the commissioning, the instruments captured spectra of transiting exoplanets with a precision better than 1000 ppm per data point, and tracked moving objects with speeds up to 67 milliarcseconds/second, more than twice as fast as the requirement.
+In a preprint released around the same time, NASA, ESA, and CSA scientists stated that "the science performance of JWST is better than expected".
+The document stated that during commissioning, the instruments captured spectra of transiting exoplanets with a precision better than 1000 ppm per data point and tracked moving objects at speeds up to 67 milliarcseconds/second, more than twice the required speed.
 It also obtained the spectra of hundreds of stars simultaneously in a dense field towards the Milky Way's Galactic Center.
 Other targets included: